"""Representation of an IHM mmCIF file as a set of Python classes.

 return Residue(entity=self, seq_id=seq_id)

-# Entities are considered identical if they have the same sequence
+# Entities are considered identical if they have the same sequence,

 def __eq__(self, other):

-return isinstance(other, Entity) and self.sequence == other.sequence
+return self.sequence == other.sequence

 def __hash__(self):